Nature For Justice

 N4J is supporting Fundación Los Aliados in its work with marginalized communities affected by the climate crisis in a critically important region of the Andean-Amazon slope.
-We will help train agriculture extension personnel to promote improved farmer income via crop diversification and other activities.
+We are helping to train agriculture extension personnel to promote improved farmer income.

 N4J Catalyst, our sister public benefit corporation that is majority-owned by Nature For Justice, has four consulting projects and is contributing unrestricted revenues to the non-profit side of our work.